All the ways we think iPhone 13 will improve on iPhone 12

-Apple's new iPhone is expected to make its debut in September and, although the iPhone 13 could have a few new features and an upgraded design, is it worth the trade-in?
-For some, last year's iPhone 12 or even the iPhone 11, iPhone SE or the rumored iPhone SE 3 may be the right choice when picking their next smartphone.
-But, if you're eager to get your hands on the latest from Apple, the iPhone 13 may be for you.
+Apple's new iPhone, said to be called the iPhone 13, is expected to have some handy new features, an upgraded design and a few camera updates.
+But, how does it's rumored specs compare to the iPhone 12?
+Depending on your personal smartphone wish list, last year's iPhone or even the iPhone 11, iPhone SE or the rumored iPhone SE 3 may be the right choice for you when choosing your next smartphone.
+But, if you're eager to get your hands on the latest from Apple, the iPhone 13 could be a better fit.
 We don't know the iPhone 13's exact specs yet, but here's how rumors compare to the iPhone 12.

 Read more: Should you still buy an iPhone 12?
 What about an iPhone 11 or an iPhone SE?